-System Flood Risk • 0 to 10points The project must not increase flood risk to other Delta islands/tracts.
+Criterion/Score Notes System Flood Risk 0 to 10points The project must not increase flood risk to other Delta islands/tracts.
 Scoring is based on the project's ability to avoid and/or mitigate negative impacts to flood water conveyance and avoid or mitigate adverse effects (from flooding due to all factors including- anticipated climate change impacts) to adjacent islands/tracts.
-Flood Protection for Scoring is based on how the project will contribute to the protection Legacy Communities of a Legacy Community (where applicable), and the applicant's • 0 to 10points description of risk reduction planned for the community.
+Flood Protection for Legacy Communities • 0 to 10points Scoring is based on how the project will contribute to the protection of a Legacy Community (where applicable), and the applicant's description of risk reduction planned for the community.

 Table 7.
-Scoring Criteria, Climate Change Vulnerability and Adaptation Assessment: ProjectResilience over the Project Lifespan (50 Points Possible)
+Scoring Criteria, Climate Change Vulnerability and Adaptation Assessment: Project Resilience over the Project Lifespan (50 Points Possible)

-Criterion/Score Notes Climate Change Scoring is based on how well climate change vulnerabilities have Vulnerabilities been identified in the project proposal (water supply/demand, water quality, sea level rise, flooding, wildfire, ecosystem and habitat.).
-13 • 0 to 10 points Project Vulnerabilities Assessment Scoring is based on how well the project anticipates climate change vulnerabilities.
+Resilience over the Project Notes Climate Change Scoring is based on how well climate change vulnerabilities have Vulnerabilities been identified in the project proposal (water supply/demand, water quality, sea level rise, flooding, wildfire, ecosystem and habitat.).
+12 0 to 10 points Project Vulnerabilities Scoring is based on how well the project anticipates climate change Assessment vulnerabilities.
 For example, does the project evaluate more than one climate change vulnerability?
-Describe how the climate change 0 to 10 points assessment is qualitative, quantitative deterministic with one climate change projection, or quantitative probabilistic, which depict the uncertainty of climate change with multiple projections.
-13 Project Benefits Scoring is based on how the project will continue to deliver on the intended purpose and overall project benefits over a reasonable time 0 to 10 points period based upon the climate change analysis.
+Describe how the climate change • 0 to 10 points assessment is qualitative, quantitative deterministic with one climate , change projection, or quantitative probabilistic, which depict the uncertainty of climate change with multiple projections).
+12 Project Benefits Scoring is based on how the project will continue to deliver on the , intended purpose and overall project benefits over the expected life • 0 to 10 points of the project based upon the climate change analysis.
 Describe the benefits and how long will they last.
-Project Adaptive Capacity 0 to 10 points Scoring is based on the adaptive capacity of the project or how well the project applicant employs adaptative management strategies to adjust to changing conditions over time.
-For example, does the project rely on a "one design fits all", or is there potential to adjust the project to more adverse climatic conditions?
+Project Adaptive Capacity Scoring is based on the adaptive capacity of the project or how well the project applicant employs adaptative management strategies to 0 to 10 points adjust to changing conditions over time.
+For example, does the • • • • • • • • • • • • • • • • project rely on a "one design fits all", or is there potential to adjust the project to more adverse climatic conditions?
 Will the project make future climate adaptation more difficult?
-For example, one could envision acquiring a larger easement than the original levee design to raise the levee crown over time if required by increased climate change conditions.
-Project Maintenance, Scoring is based on the ability to maintain the project over time, monitoring, long-term management and/or including monitoring, and long-term management and/or operation under climate change conditions.
-Is there a contingency plan in operation under Climate Change place to account for the uncertainty of climate change projections on external factors that could impact the functionality of the project?
+For example, one could envision acquiring a larger easement than the original levee design to raise the levee crown over time if required by increased climate Draiget Maintenance change conditions.
+Project Maintenance, Scoring is based on the ability to maintain the project over time, monitoring, long-term including monitoring, and long-term management and/or operation management and/or under climate change conditions.
+Is there a contingency plan in operation under Climate place to account for the uncertainty of climate change projections on Change external factors that could impact the functionality of the project?
 For example, should the access road to the project become flooded, how 0 to 10 points would that affect the project functionality?

-13 See Appendix 8, Section I.7.
+$[\]frac{12}{}$ See Appendix 8, Section I.7.